itfranck-archives/DudDashboard/README.md

 Documentation below is only a tiny introduction and I plan to create a much more detailed documentation in the next few weeks.

-Meanwhile, if you have any questions, you can ask them on my thread on the Universal Dashboard forum - Link here
+Meanwhile, if you have any questions, you can ask them on my thread on the Universal Dashboard forum - [here](https://forums.universaldashboard.io/t/dud-dashboard-wip-scaffolding-module/910)

 ## Objectives.
 The objective of this module is to provide a scaffolding framework to develop quickly your dashboards.